AskAjay.ai

 5. The EU AI Act Arrives: Compliance as Strategy

 Using AI for credit scoring?
 Hiring decisions?
 Healthcare?
 You’ll need pre-market assessments, comprehensive documentation, human oversight mechanisms.
-Penalties for getting it wrong: up to €40 million or 7% of global revenue.
+Penalties for getting the high-risk obligations wrong: up to €15 million or 3% of global revenue.
+(The steeper €35 million, or 7% tier, is reserved for prohibited practices, like social scoring or manipulative AI systems: a different and more severe category.
+Mixing the two up is an easy, expensive mistake.)

 Governance becomes the new competitive moat.
 Companies with transparent, auditable AI will win enterprise deals over competitors who can’t explain how their systems work.
 Like GDPR, the EU AI Act will become a de facto global standard.
-If you haven’t started, the Minimum Viable Governance framework is the fastest path to a defensible baseline.
+If you haven’t started, the Minimum Viable AI Governance (MVG) framework is the fastest path to a defensible baseline.

 6. AI for Science: Where the Real Magic Is Happening